Updated look at high school playoff brackets

-The first week of high school basketball playoffs has come and gone with a few area teams ending their season.
+The first week of high school basketball playoffs has come and gone with a few area teams ending their respective seasons.
 Most of them are still in play with the bigger schools starting their postseasons this weekend.

 Class B